 - International students receiving financial aid

-Northwestern's policy of meeting demonstrated financial need extends to students attending affiliated study abroad programs.
+Financial aid and loans can be applied to Northwestern-sponsored and affiliated study abroad programs during the regular academic year.
 Students who attend unaffiliated programs are not eligible for any form of financial assistance through Northwestern.

-- For study abroad programs that cost less than studying at Northwestern, self-help (i.e., need-based loans and work-study) is typically reduced first.
+- For programs that cost less than Northwestern, self-help aid (work-study and need-based loans) will be reduced first.
 Northwestern Scholarship may be reduced if necessary.

-Costs not covered by financial aid include but are not limited to: expenses to apply for or renew a passport, personal travel while abroad, international cell phones or usage charges, and supplementary fees from your program, such as optional excursions, special course fees, pre-program language courses, optional pre-sessions or orientations, or housing upgrades.
+Financial aid does not cover: personal travel while abroad, international cell phones or usage, or supplementary fees from your program, such as optional excursions, special course/lab fees, pre-program language courses, optional pre-sessions or orientations, or housing upgrades.

 - For programs that cost less than studying at Northwestern, your loan (if any) will be reduced first.
 Northwestern Scholarship will be reduced if necessary.

-International students are not eligible to use their Northwestern aid to "study abroad" in their home country.
+International students are not eligible to use their Northwestern aid to "study abroad" in their country of citizenship or permanent residence.
 Exceptions to this policy will only be considered upon receipt of a written appeal, which must include a compelling academic reason for attending the program in your home country, as well as a letter of support from the associate dean of your school detailing why this program or coursework cannot be completed in Evanston (or elsewhere).
 Additional information or documentation may be requested as necessary.
-Please contact Krista Buda Bethel for further information.
+Please contact Krista Bethel for further information.

 International students not currently receiving Northwestern financial aid are not eligible to apply for aid.